chiragshiva99/MSC_MaritimeChallenge/README.md

 # MSC Maritime Digital Challenge
-### Challenge Statement- Use Gamification to develop an interactive and engaging learning platform to on board new hires and existing employees taking on new roles.
+### Challenge Statement- Use gamification to develop an interactive and engaging learning platform to on board new hires and existing employees taking on new roles.

 ### Contributors
 - Ankita Parashar